-In June 2013, Omni Barton Creek Inc. ("Omni Barton Creek"), a Delaware corporation and a subsidiary of Omni Hotels Corp. ("Omni Hotels"), a Delaware corporation, purchased the stock of Barton Creek Resort, the then owner of the Omni Barton Creek Resort and Spa.
-KSL BC Management Company LLC served as the manager of Barton Creek Resort and Spa from 2006 to June 2013, but with the acquisition by Omni Barton Creek, management of the Omni Barton Creek Resort and Spa is now provided by Omni Hotels.
+In June 2013, Omni Barton Creek Inc. ("Omni Barton Creek"), a Delaware corporation and a subsidiary of Omni Hotels Corp. ("Omni Hotels"), a Delaware corporation, purchased the stock of Barton Creek Resort.
+KSL BC Management Company LLC served as the manager of Barton Creek Resort and Spa from 2006 to May 2013, but with the acquisition by Omni Barton Creek, management of the Omni Barton Creek Resort and Spa is now provided by Omni Hotels.
 Omni Hotels owns, operates or manages approximately 50 hotels and resorts throughout the United States, Canada and Mexico.
 Omni Hotels and its subsidiaries currently employ more than 15,000 individuals.